-General liability insurance protects individuals and business from “general” claims involving bodily injuries and damage to property.
+General liability insurance protects individuals and businesses from “general” claims involving bodily injuries and damage to property.
 Almost every business requires a general liability insurance policy.

-The minimum level of liability coverage required under Maryland law is $30,000 for bodily injury per person; $60,000 bodily injury per accident; and $15,000 property damage, states the Maryland Insurance Association.
+The minimum level of liability coverage required under Maryland law is $30,000 for bodily injury per person; $60,000 for bodily injury per accident; and $15,000 for property damage, states the Maryland Insurance Association.

 A report on Generalliabilityinsure.com states reviews of how Erie Insurance handles general liability claims are mixed. the company received a rating of 3.87 out of 5 based on 22 reviews of general liability claims. the Better Business Bureau received 75 complaints in three years.

 What Happened to Erie Insurance Online Claims?